 Assembly: mscorlib (in mscorlib.dll)

 converts one COM class type, typically the generic __ComObject type, to another COM class type.
-The input COM object, represented by parameter o, is a runtime callable wrapper.
-If you are unfamiliar with this wrapper, see Runtime Callable Wrapper.
+The input COM object, represented by parameter o, is a Runtime Callable Wrapper (RCW).

 Both the t and o parameters must be classes whose signatures are attributed with System.Runtime.InteropServices.ComImportAttribute.
-The Type Library Importer (Tlbimp.exe) applies this attribute for you when it imports a type library.
-If you create the runtime callable wrapper manually in source code, you should apply this attribute to the managed signature representing the original coclass to signify its COM origins.
+The Tlbimp.exe (Type Library Importer) tool applies this attribute for you when it imports a type library.
+If you create the RCW manually in source code, you should apply this attribute to the managed signature that represents the original coclass to signify its COM origins.

-You lose the identity of the input COM object because a new runtime callable wrapper instance wraps the IUnknown pointer exposed by the original runtime callable wrapper.
+You lose the identity of the input COM object because a new RCW instance wraps the IUnknown pointer exposed by the original RCW.